Saykar/Angular-Express/README.md

 # Angular-Express

--RESTful Node.js API using Express framework
+- Built RESTful Node API using MEAN (Mongo, Express, Angular, Node) stack.
--MongoDB interaction using mongoose
+- Interacted with MongoDB using mongoose.
--Angular AJAX  for http calls
+- Built front-end using Angular to make AJAX http calls.
--Single page application with no refreshes
+- Single page application with no refreshes

 To run: